AndreaCignoni/pands-project/README.md

 **Numpy**

-*Matplotlib* is used along with *NumPy* to provide an environment with an effective and fast numeric computing. *Numpy* provides a multidimensional array object and various derived objects (such as masked arrays and matrices).
+*Matplotlib* is used along with *NumPy* to provide an environment with an effective and fast numeric computing. *Numpy* furnishes a multidimensional array object and various derived objects (such as masked arrays and matrices).

 **Seaborn**

-Lastly, in order to clearly display in a graphical form my conclusion, I have imported *Seaborn*.
-This library is built on top of the *Matplotlib* data visualization library and can perform the exploratory analysis that I needed to show the result of my searches.
+Lastly, in order to clearly display through *pair plots* my conclusion, I have imported *Seaborn*.
+This library is built on top of the *Matplotlib* data visualization library and can perform the exploratory analysis that fits best to show the result of my searches.

 **LOADING THE SET**

-As already pointed out, the data set contains 3 classes of 50 instances each, where each class refers to a type of Iris plant.
-One plant is linearly separable from the other 2; the latter are not separable from each other.
-Attribute information:
+In order to load the data frame, manipulating its information and output a summary of it to display an overview of its main features to a *text file*, I have expanded my knowledge of *Pandas* and its functions following the instruction contained in [www. pandas.pydata.org](https://pandas.pydata.org/docs/user_guide/10min.html).
+As already pointed out, the data set contains 3 classes of flowers and 50 instances of each species, where each class refers to a type of Iris plant and the 4 types of observations which makes a total of 1 dependent variable – labelled in my work as the *class*- and 4 independent variables – labelled here ‘sepal_length’, ‘sepal width’, ‘petal length’ and ‘petal width’.
+These attributes are expressed as follows:

+1. sepal length in cm;
+2. sepal width in cm;
+3. petal lenght in cm;
+4. petal width in cm;
+5. class: Iris Setosa; Iris Versicolour; Iris Virginica

 1. sepal length in cm;
 2. sepal width in cm;
 3. petal lenght in cm;